Increase microcontroller code efficiency

 Inline Functions

 Use keyword inline to any function you want.
-This makes compiler not to call a function, but to copy the function code in to desired place.
-This technique is effective when inline function is called frequently and it contains a few code lines.
-In other hand bigger functions can fill you code size limit very fast.
+This makes the compiler not call a function, but to copy the function code into the desired place.
+This technique is effective when the inline function is frequently called and contains a few code lines.
+On the other hand, bigger functions can fill your code size limit very fast.

 Table Lookups

-Table lookups are realized by using switch statement.
-Be smart using switch statement.
+Table lookups are implemented by using a switch statement.
+Be smart using a switch statement.
 Put most likely sentences firsts and last likely sentences last.
-This may reduce execution time.
+This may reduce the execution time.

-If there much work to do within switch cases might be it is better to replace switch sentence with table of pointers to functions.
+If there much work to do within switch cases might be it is better to replace the switch sentence with a table of pointers to functions.

 Assembly lines

-Assembly is always the best optimized code (well not for all programmers).
+Assembly is always the best-optimized code (well, not for all programmers).
 You can make code efficient as you need.
-But sometimes C or C++ compilers produce better code than average programmer.
-So decide is this worth your time to mess up with assembly.
+But sometimes, C or C++ compilers produce better code than the average programmer.
+So decide this is worth your time to mess up with assembly.
 But using inline assembly can significantly increase microcontroller code efficiency.

 Use register values

 Register keyword can be used when declaring variables.
-This makes compiler to assign variable to a genera purpose register besides a stack.
+This makes the compiler assign a variable to a general-purpose register beside a stack.
 Use this keyword to most frequently used variables.

 Consider global variables

-In computer software development it is strictly recommended to use local variables to make code more universal and readable.
-But in embedded systems it is more efficient to use global variables as this eliminates the need to push parameter to stack before function call popup.
-You increase speed of you code but loose modularity.
+Computer software development is strictly recommended to use local variables to make code more universal and readable.
+But in embedded systems, it is more efficient to use global variables as this eliminates the need to push parameters to the stack before the function call popup.
+You increase the speed of your code but lose modularity.

 Polling vs. Interrupt

-In embedded systems interrupt routines are used frequently.
+In embedded systems, interrupt routines are used frequently.
 So sometimes might be to use polling routines to communicate the hardware.
-In some cases interrupts my cause latencies.
+In some cases, the interrupts cause latencies.
 Using polling also leads to less modularity.

 Don’t use float point arithmetic

-Floating point arithmetic is a killer of microcontroller code efficiency unless your design includes FPU.
-Otherwise compiler uses software subroutines to simulate floating point arithmetic’s.
-There are many techniques which let you avoid using floating point operations like byte shift instead divide and so on.
+Floating-point arithmetic is a killer of microcontroller code efficiency unless your design includes FPU.
+Otherwise, the compiler uses software subroutines to simulate floating point arithmetics.
+Many techniques let you avoid using floating-point operations like byte shift instead of divide.